The Wicked Noodle

 Vanilla Bean

-Realistically, if you don’t have vanilla extract, you probably don’t have vanilla bean pods lying around, but in the rare case that you do, use them!
-They are one of the best vanilla extract substitutes.
-In fact, they’re even better.
-As you know, vanilla extract is made by steeping vanilla beans in alcohol and water, so if you have the essential part, you’re good to go.
+As you know, vanilla extract is made by steeping vanilla beans in alcohol and water, so if you have the essential part, you're good to go.
 To use a vanilla bean, cut down the length of the pod with a sharp knife, then use the blade to scrape out the seeds.
-Half a vanilla bean replaces 1 teaspoon of vanilla extract.
-Also, do not dispose of the empty pods.
-They can be used in numerous infusions since they are so potent.

 Vanilla Bean Paste

-Vanilla bean paste comes in second on the list of best vanilla extract substitutes because it is very similar to extract.
-The main difference in taste is that vanilla bean paste is more concentrated in flavor.
 The paste consists of vanilla bean, vanilla extract, sugar, and other ingredients like pectin and carrageenan, which help achieve the desired consistency.
-Vanilla bean paste offers a rich, bold vanilla flavor and is a regular purchase for those who bake frequently; therefore, the chance of having some on hand is pretty high.
+Vanilla bean paste offers a rich vanilla flavor and is a regular purchase for those who bake frequently, so the chance of having some on hand is pretty high.
 Substitute 1 teaspoon of vanilla paste for every teaspoon of vanilla extract.

 Imitation Vanilla

-We’ve all purchased a bottle or two in our lifetime.
-Despite the ever-present emphasis on using REAL vanilla extract in cookbooks, food blogs, and instructional baking videos, imitation vanilla does have its allure.
-To start, it is much cheaper than vanilla extract.
-Furthermore, it’s available in larger quantities, and some excellent imitation vanillas are out there.
-Imitation vanilla is made with vanillin, after all.
+We've all purchased a bottle or two in our lifetime.
+Despite the ever-present emphasis on using REAL vanilla extract in cookbooks, food blogs, and instructional baking videos, imitation vanilla does have its place in the kitchen.

 For those unfamiliar, vanillin is the primary flavor component of vanilla.
 Generally, imitations have higher vanillin levels than extracts, so it has a more robust vanilla flavor.
 Unfortunately, the vanilla flavor lacks complexity, which isn't an issue in most cases.
 To compensate for the lack of complexity, replace 1 teaspoon of extract with 2 teaspoons of imitation vanilla.